 This activity day will involve a walk of up to 60 minutes to access the venue, followed by 4+ hours to descend the canyon.

-See below for the canyoning itinerary, what to wear and FAQs.
+See below for our itinerary for canyoning in Yorkshire, as well as what to wear and FAQs.